 Off-Label Drug Use in Cancer Treatment

-Drugs can be legally sold in the U.S. only after the U.S. Food and Drug Administration (also known as the FDA) has approved them.
+Drugs can be legally sold in the United States only after the Food and Drug Administration (also known as the FDA) has approved them.
 Drugs are approved after research shows they are safe and effective for a specific use.

 Off-label drug use refers to the practice of prescribing a drug for a different purpose than what the FDA approved.
 This practice is called “off-label” because the drug is being used in a way not described on its package insert.
 This insert is known as its “label.”

-The label describes details of the drug, such as:
+The label describes details about the drug, such as

 The FDA must make sure that a drug is safe and effective for a specific use.
 However, it does not control the decision doctors make about which drugs to use for their patients.
 This means that once the FDA approves a drug, doctors can prescribe it for any purpose they think makes sense for the patient.